daymxn/rLog/README.md

 - Define callbacks that can conditionally decide to filter logs from reaching any output.
 - Define callbacks that can send logs to external services for storage and auditing.
-- Recursively define callbacks through a heirachy of logger instances and configurations; allowing you to provide callbacks for individual flows.
+- Recursively define callbacks through a hierarchy of logger instances and configurations; allowing you to provide callbacks for individual flows.
-- Define dynamic callbacks that change according to arguments (eg; the player).
+- Define dynamic callbacks that change according to arguments (e.g., the player).

 ### Enrichers

 - Define callbacks that can conditionally mutate or add data to logs.
-- Recursively define callbacks through a heirachy of logger instances and configurations; allowing you to provide callbacks for individual flows.
+- Recursively define callbacks through a hierarchy of logger instances and configurations; allowing you to provide callbacks for individual flows.
-- Define dynamic callbacks that change according to arguments (eg; the type of data being sent).
+- Define dynamic callbacks that change according to arguments (e.g., the type of data being sent).

 ### Configuration